-This armor is very lightweight and would only stop scratches or incidental shots more than actual solid blows in combat.
-Furry hides, lighter leathers, or thicker cloth materials like padded cloth or canvas are examples of this kind of armor.
+This armor is very lightweight and would only stop scratches or an incidental shot more than actual solid blows in combat.
+Furry hides, lighter leathers, or thicker cloth materials like reinforced canvas are examples of this kind of armor.

 Skill Required: No skill required to wear.